Djursland’s Biggest Nature Experiences

 Natural area Kolindsund

-In the heart of Djursland, you will find Kolindsund, which was the largest lake in Jutland until 1874.
-Today the canals of Kolindsund run from Kolind to Grenaa, and the surrounding area is characteris...
+In the middle of Djursland, you will find Kolindsund, which was the largest lake in Jutland until 1874.
+Today, the canals of Kolindsund stretch from Kolind to Grenaa, and the surrounding area of the lake is filled with beautiful nature and a rich birdlife.

 The dolmens at Tustrup